Italian Julian Alps: Flora and fauna

-The fauna of the Julian Alps is very rich as well, a heritage that has to be protected and controlled by the hunting and fishing regulation made by dedicated authorities in the best possible way.
-More than one thousand species of insects live in the valleys and on the slopes, in the woods you can meet foxes, hares, roes and other minor rodents and mammals, nearby specimens of tetraonides like grouses and cocks of the wood.
-High pastures are the domain of chamoises, ibexes, reintegrated from 1970, white partridges.
-In between the rocks nest the woodpecker, the raven with the yellow bill, last but not least the eagle, strictly protected.
-Among the reptiles there are the horned viper (Vipera ammodytes) and the Vipera berus, easy to be found over the Montasio plateau, on the southern side of Mount Cimone, towards the Mount Nebria; other reptiles are the black salamander and the alpine triton, with its characteristic red stomach.
+The fauna of the Julian Alps is very rich as well, a heritage that has to be protected and controlled by the hunting and fishing regulations made by dedicated authorities in the best possible way.
+More than one thousand species of insects live in the valleys and on the slopes, in the woods you can meet foxes, hares, roe deer, and other minor rodents and mammals, and also species of grouse like hazel grouse and capercaillie.
+High pastures are the domain of chamois, ibexes, reintoduced from 1970, and ptarmigan.
+In between the rocks the alpine chough nests, and last but not least the golden eagle, strictly protected.
+Among the reptiles there are the horned viper (Vipera ammodytes) and Vipera berus, easy to be found over the Montasio plateau, on the southern side of Mount Cimone, towards the Mount Nebria; other reptiles are the alpine salamander and the alpine newt, with its characteristic red stomach.